 - --expander=least-waste

 The Talos worker machine config is passed to the autoscaler as a base64-encoded cloud-init secret.
-This is how newly created workers get their Talos configuration:
+Terraform creates this secret directly in argocd.tf, so there are no manual kubectl commands involved:

 The autoscaler deployment itself tolerates the control plane taint and prefers scheduling on the control plane, so it runs without any workers: